theBadT/theia/packages/cpp/README.md

             "cpp.clangdArgs": "--background-index"
         }

+## Using the clang-tidy linter

+Note: This functionality is available when using clangd 9 and later.

+You can set the preference 'cpp.clang-tidy' to initiate the linter.
+When the preference is set, there are two possibilities to pass the checks arguments:

+- using the preferences:  'cpp.clang-tidy-checks'
+- using the file '.clang-tidy' .
+The file is located in the same folder of the files or a parent folder.

+Note: using the preference checks will supersede the value found in the .clang-tidy file.

+The syntax used to fill the checks can be found at http://clang.llvm.org/extra/clang-tidy/

+clang-tidy has its own checks and can also run Clang static analyzer checks.
+Each check has a name and the checks to run can be chosen using the -checks= option, which specifies a comma-separated list of positive and negative (prefixed with -) globs.
+Positive globs add subsets of checks, negative globs remove them.
+For example,

+    - Example for the preferences: "cpp.clang-tidy-checks": "*,-readability-*"
+        - Meaning: enables all list-checks and disable all readability-* checks

+    - Example for the .clang-tidy file: Checks: -*,readability-*
+        - Meaning: disable all list-checks and enable all readability-* checks

 ## License

 - [Eclipse Public License 2.0](http://www.eclipse.org/legal/epl-2.0/)
 - [一 (Secondary) GNU General Public License, version 2 with the GNU Classpath Exception](https://projects.eclipse.org/license/secondary-gpl-2.0-cp)